 I was checking out Soul Demonica while trying to think of something that would help us get out of this situation without killing us in the process.
 What I saw in the book was more disturbing than anything I have experienced or discovered before.

-The Soul Demonica once more showing the coffee stains formed an image that shook me to the core, it was Leann and a moment after my aunt Agatha!!
+The Soul Demonica once more showing the coffee stains formed an image that shook me to the core, it was Leann at first and a moment after, my aunt Agatha!!

 I froze, completely paralyzed, I could say I stopped breathing at least for a while.

 This cannot be happening; she has been with me the whole time since the beginning.
-This might be a trick from Paimon I thought.
+This might be a trick from Paimon, I thought.

 Even when I went to request help from my aunt at the beginning of this, Leann was with me!
 How is this possible?
-But I also thought I still don’t know which powers does Agatha possess so I truly believe I don’t know this person at all.
+But I also thought, I still don’t know which powers does Agatha possess so I truly believe I don’t know this person at all.

-I tried to remain calm while staring at Leann…
+I tried to remain calm while staring at Leann . . .

 She asked, “are you ok Sheryl?”